CLEPyLadies/pyladies-official/content/pages/get_started.md

 3. Clone your fork to a directory on your machine so that you can develop in your text editor of choice.

 4. Add a .md file with your post in the 'content' folder **on branch master**.
-Your file needs to have a line with the title `Title: {{ your awesome title here }}` and may have any/all of the following metadata:
+Blog posts and articles both show up on the main stream, files in the `pages` directory are for the sidebar pages only.
+Your file needs to have a line with the title
+`Title: {{ your awesome title here }}` and may have any/all of the following metadata: